eslint/eslint/docs/rules/multiline-ternary.md

+# multiline-ternary

-# Enforce or disallow newlines between operands of ternary expressions (multiline-ternary)
+Enforces or disallows newlines between operands of ternary expressions.

 JavaScript allows operands of ternary expressions to be separated by newlines, which can improve the readability of your program.